FEBRUARY 22, 2018

 Millions of dollars, raised by the Italian Community, were added to millions of dollars from all levels of government to construct the community centre.
 It quickly became the envy of other community centres in Ontario's cultural mosaic.
 Over the years, it has become a site where every Canadian Prime Minister, Ontario Premier and many other Canadian and foreign dignitaries have met with the Italian community.

 Through legal manipulations, a self-appointed board of directors of Villa Charities gained control of the not-for-profit Columbus Centre.
 In the last few years, without consulting the greater Italian community or the then 4,000 members of the Columbus Centre, Villa Charities completed plans to build a new joint use building with the Toronto Catholic District School Board.
 To do this, Dante Alighieri secondary school and the Columbus Centre would both have had to be demolished.
-The new building would be owned by the school board and the Columbus Centre would be just a tenant.
+The new building would be owned by the school board.
+The Columbus Centre would be just a tenant.

 A number of Villa Charities directors have connections with condo developers.
 Confidential plans, that CASA obtained, indicate that as many as 3,000 condos would be built on land that is now owned by the Columbus Centre and the school board.
 Land that would only become available with the demolition of the two structures.
 Despite their denials that a condo development were planned, architectural rendering and a signed contract became available that reveal the ugliness that what would have replaced the beautiful campus.
 The highest building would have been 26 stories high.